-This definition of webcasting deliberately provides councils with flexibility in how to webcast their meetings to ensure they are able to comply with their statutory obligations to webcast meetings as easily and cost-effectively as possible.
+This definition of webcasting provides councils with flexibility in determining how to webcast their meetings to ensure they can comply with their statutory obligations to webcast meetings as easily and cost-effectively as possible.

 What types of webcast must be provided?